-Each kit includes a teacher guide, a student workbook, and a Getting Started folder, along with almost everything you need for children to do a number of experiments.
+Each kit includes a teacher guide, a student workbook, and a Getting Started folder, along with almost everything you need for children to do several experiments.
 (Extra student workbooks are available, but only by calling the publisher.
 They are not listed on the website.)
-The content of the kits is generally a combination of easily obtained household items and specialized items.
-The inclusion of resources such as rubber bands, paper cups, and paper clips saves parents time and hassle, but it does make the kits cost more.
-The Getting Started folder lists the content of the kits followed by a very brief list of the few other items you will need to gather.
+The kits generally contain a combination of easily obtained household items and specialized items.
+The inclusion of resources such as rubber bands, paper cups, and paper clips saves parents time and hassle, but it does raise costs.
+The Getting Started folder lists the content of the kits followed by a very brief list of the few other items you will need.
 For instance, the Fizz, Foam, Fire! kit requires you to supply only paper towels and water, and the Good to Glow kit requires only scissors and water.

 The student workbooks have a mixture of information, experiments, hands-on activities for observations, charts to complete, and questions to answer.
 The experiments and activities have complete instructions (sometimes with illustrations).
-They are always accompanied by questions for students to answer that prompt them to think about what they have observed.
+They are always accompanied by questions that prompt students to think about what they have observed.
 Many activities have a series of questions that help students extend their understanding and application of what they have learned.

 - Chasing Equilibrium (covering equilibrium within the human body, blood sugar levels, blood pressure, the dissection of a sheep kidney, and more)